Trump to declare opioid epidemic a public health emergency

 And speaking with reporters on the South Lawn of the White House on Wednesday, Trump said he would have a "very big meeting on opioids" on Thursday and will be declaring the opioid epidemic a national emergency "in the very near future."

-Trump, shortly after taking office, convened a White House commission to study the panel and provide recommendations.
+Trump, shortly after taking office, convened a White House commission to study the problem and provide recommendations.
 Earlier this year, despite then-Health and Human Services Secretary Tom Price saying it wasn't needed, the commission recommended Trump declare a national emergency.

 The President's decision to declare the opioid epidemic a national emergency follows the recommendation he received in August from his commission on the issue.